-Join Randi Derakhshani for an in-depth discussion in this video Rendering lines, part of Getting Started with 3ds Max.
+Join Randi Derakhshani for an in-depth discussion in this video Rendering lines, part of Learning 3ds Max.

 2D shapes are non-rendering objects that are turned from 2D to 3D through certain methods. …In this video, we'll look at one of those methods, Spline Rendering. …This allows you to make any shape renderable by adding a 3D mesh along that spline. …Here we're looking at a circle shape.
 In the parameters, one of the parameters …is called rendering.
 Spline Rendering is when you activate or …enable the rendering.
 I'm going to check these two boxes at the top.…